“The mind is everything. What you think you become.” –Buddha

 From what I can tell many people don’t use their common sense.
 I believe we all have it but because we don’t trust our inner senses it drops deeper and deeper into the recesses of our brains.
 Instead of just reacting we need to reason and include our hearts in all of the deductions.
 There is so much sentiment involved in any decision and we may brush it aside due to our fear.

 Maybe we are nervous about trusting instincts because they are not cut and dried and others won’t place a lot of stock in us when we say, “I had this feeling about saying and doing something.”
 I don’t know of many who would accept that answer yet emotions and intuitions are for real.
 They actually tell us more about ourselves and each other.
-Instincts are what keeps many animals alive and humans are animals.
+Instincts are what keep many animals alive and humans are animals.

-Of course we believe we are too advanced to be considered animals but we still kill each other relentlessly.
+Of course, we believe we are too advanced to be considered animals but we still kill each other relentlessly.
 I am just not sure how far we really have advanced.
 Maybe it isn’t much after all.
 Has anyone else noticed that we appear to require “Professionals” to help us with everything in our lives?
 We search for answers about why our baby cries a lot among other issues.
 I’m not saying don’t go for help if you need it but I am saying has anyone stopped to reflect on what their minds and hearts in combination, are trying to suggest?
 We pass off our most valuable impulses and impressions as silly daydreams that must be squelched.
 Listening to our inner intuitive wisdom is vital.

 Babies cry because they need a warm body.
 That is a smart baby because it knows its survival depends on mom and dad.
 We may not want to hold the baby every second but that is what the baby prefers so if we place the child in a carriage or swing to feign closeness, the baby many times relaxes and goes to sleep.
 My point is we all tend to reach for the child who is crying because we instinctively know they need us.
 We are correct in our assumptions.
 Our inner knowledge and senses will guide us.
 It is perhaps still a question regarding their need to be changed, fed held comforted or rocked to sleep.